Windsor to team up with Detroit for Amazon bid

 Dilkens says Windsor and Detroit could offer something special.

 "Perhaps we can create a cable car crossing up for both headquarters on both sides of the river." says Dilkens.
-"We can really create something that would be unique unique here so the conversation started and I have a meeting later this week."
+"We can really create something that would be unique here so the conversation started and I have a meeting later this week."

 Last week, Amazon announced plans to spend $5 billion over a period of 15 years, building a second headquarters.